The Future of Industrial Design

 You asked George Nelson what’s it like being a designer, so now I’m going to ask you the same question: What’s it like being a designer?

 Working effectively with clients is an art form.
-You have to be pragmatic when working with their engineers; ebullient when working with their marketing, and visionary when working with their CEO.
-To be a successful consultant one needs to be able to turn these traits on instantly.
+You have to be pragmatic when working with their engineers, ebullient when working with their marketing, and visionary when working with their CEO.
+To be a successful consultant one needs to be able to empathize with a wide range of perspectives.
 I find it helps to be real honest about the issues, telling a client your sincerest opinion, and also expressing enthusiasm and passion of course.
-People follow when they witness your honest belief and see competence in action.
+People build trust when they witness your honest belief and see competence in action.

 Dan Harden interviewed at the Whipsaw studio by Amina Horozic (part 2/2)